gcc -pie configure check is broken for OpenBSD/amd64

 /usr/bin/ld: /tmp//ccYa9wrA.o: relocation R_X86_64_32 can not be used when making a shared object; recompile with -fPIC

 I am attaching a patch (pie-check.diff) to solve this problem.
 I use -fPIE during the check for gcc -pie.
 I also add -fPIE to XCFLAGS only when adding -pie (or -Wl,-pie) to XLDFLAGS.
 With this patch, the check says "yes" and I see -pie in XLDFLAGS.

-Updated by kosaki (Motohiro KOSAKI) almost 8 years ago
+Updated by kosaki (Motohiro KOSAKI) over 9 years ago